Sadja18/inventory-manager/blueprint.md

 - **Categorization:** Group items into user-defined categories.
 - **Stock Management:**
     - Record stock receipts with date and remarks.
-    - Record stock issuances with recipient details and date.
+    - Record stock issuances with recipient details, date, and quantity.
 - **Data Persistence:** All data is stored locally on the device using the Hive database.
 - **User Interface:**
     - A clean, modern interface using Material Design components.